cdoremus/deno-blog/posts/A_Comprehensive_Guide_to_Deno_KV.2023-06-30.md

 ```
 > 💡 To avoid TypeScript errors, call `list()` with a generic parameter (`User` in the previous example).

-Besides its use in querying, index prefixes are important to have because indexes with the same prefix are usually stored near to each other which facilitates rapid retrieval.
+Besides its use in querying, index prefixes are important when data is stored in remote KV instances (like Deno Deploy) because indexes with the same prefix are persisted near each other which facilitates rapid retrieval.

 **`Selector` fields `start` and `end`**

-Besides `prefix`, `start` and `end` are `selector` argument options.
-The `list()` method takes one or two arguments.
-The first one can be either `prefix` or `start`.
-The second one can be either `start` or `end`.
+Besides `prefix`, `start` and `end` are `selector` field options.
+The `list()` method takes one or two of these fields.
+The first one can be either `prefix` or `start` and the second one can be either `start` or `end`.

 The `start` or `end` options of `list()` define a range of KV records you want to select.
 But to be able to use `start` or `end`, you need to understand how key ordering is done (see the [sorting with indexes section below](#sorting-with-indexes)).